DaniloMetal/coursera-tidy-data/CodeBook.md

 ## Explanation of each file

 * `features.txt`: Names of the features (records).
-* `activity_labels.txt`: Names and IDs for each of the 6 activities.
+* `activity_labels.txt`: Names and IDs for each of the 6 activities, following the description below:

-1. WALKING  - walking performed on the test
+1. `WALKING` - walking performed on the test
-2. WALKING_UPSTAIRS - walking up a stairs performed on the test
+2. `WALKING_UPSTAIRS` - walking up a stairs performed on the test
-3. WALKING_DOWNSTAIRS - walking down a stairs performed on the test
+3. `WALKING_DOWNSTAIRS` - walking down a stairs performed on the test
-4. SITTING - sitting performed on the test
+4. `SITTING` - sitting performed on the test
-5. STANDING - standing performed on the test
+5. `STANDING` - standing performed on the test
-6. LAYING - laying down performed on the test
+6. `LAYING` - laying down performed on the test

 ### Train files
 * `X_train.txt`: Records (observations) of the features